IT

 How to add education and qualifications

-Including your educational background in your Information Technology CV demonstrates that you have completed a rigorous academic programme that has provided you with industry qualifications.
-Here, you should list the field of study and subject, the institution, expected completion date, city, and county.
-If you are including, for example, both an undergraduate and a postgraduate degree, start with the highest level.
+Including your education on your Information Technology CV demonstrates that you have completed a rigorous academic programme that has equipped you with industry qualifications.
+Here, you should include the field of study and major, the institution, expected completion date, city, and county.
+If you are listing, for example, an undergraduate and a postgraduate degree, start with the highest level.

-Typically, for a new graduate, the education section goes at the top of the CV below your contact information.
+Typically, for a new graduate, the education section goes at the top of the CV below your contact details.
 Why?
 You may lack work experience, and your education is the next best bet to align you with the job.
-On the other hand, the education section for an experienced IT professional takes a back seat at the bottom of your CV.
+Conversely, the education section for an experienced IT professional takes a back seat at the bottom of your CV.

 How to add education